An EMS Report is only available to the patient. EMS Records are considered to be private and confidential.

 Who do I call if I have questions?

 If you receive a Request for Information letter (RFI), as mentioned above, or any other correspondence from the Columbus Division of Fire as a result of being transported to the hospital, please call the toll free number provided on the letter.
-Representatives of McKesson (the billing vendor for the City of Columbus) will assist you with any question you may have.
+Representatives of Change Healthcare (the billing vendor for the City of Columbus) will assist you with any question you may have.

 If you have a question concerning the care provided by the fire department, please call the fire department directly and we will assist you in any way we can.